heartshare/LXD-Backup-Script/README.md

 The script that is run as a service is located at /etc/borg.d/.

+The Cleanup, Restore and Modify Scripts are also at this location.

 A log file is saved everytime it runs at /var/log/.

 The configuration file for Mutt is saved at ~/.muttrc.